HomeAirfare DealsSave $250 on Virgin Atlantic bookings with this targeted Amex offer

 • Offer valid for one way and round-trip purchases made directly with Virgin Atlantic Airways, online at US website virginatlantic.com, or through the Virgin Atlantic Airways mobile app only.

-• Flight must originate in the US and be paid for in USD to qualify.
+• Flight must originate in the US.

 • Valid only for purchases where Virgin Atlantic Airways is the merchant of record.